-While disruption to operations and financial performance is inevitable during the remainder of 2022 and into 2023 from the challenging economic environment and any ongoing effects of the COVID-19 pandemic, the organisation benefits from a strong balance sheet, low gearing and a resilient cash balance.
+While disruption to financial performance is inevitable during the remainder of 2023 and into 2024 from the challenging economic environment, the organisation benefits from a strong balance sheet, low gearing and a resilient cash balance.
 Sufficient discretion remains available to manage investment and operational cost cash flows to help mitigate the impact of any income shortfalls on short term liquidity.
-The Group currently has a £4.7m loan outstanding with the Department of Education.
+The Group currently has a £4.7m loan outstanding with the Department for Education.
 The repayment of this loan is not due to begin until July 2027.

-Assets are available to provide as security should bank financing support be required, although the Group's forecasts and financial projections indicate that it will operate without the need for any short term financing requirements.
-Forecasts take into account the significant impact that the COVID-19 pandemic has had on cash balances and accounting surplus for the year ended 31st July 2022 and uncertainty over the ongoing impact into future years.
+Assets are available to provide as security should loan financing support be required, although the Group's forecasts and financial projections indicate that it will operate without the need for any short term financing requirements.
 Forward projections have been scenario tested and demonstrate resilience.
 Cash balances remain at the higher end of sector benchmarks and forward forecasts illustrate that position being maintained.